KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Executable

+:::note
+Installation Instructions
-**Installation Instructions:**  This step should only be performed if you are **NOT** on the Aspyr patch and have not applied J's 3C-FD patcher!
+:   This step should only be performed if you are **NOT** on the Aspyr patch and have not applied J's 3C-FD patcher!
 3C-FD applies this as part of its fixes to the Aspyr version.
 Just like 3C-FD, since the Mac Appstore version is not an executable, this program cannot be utilized on the Mac Appstore edition of the game.

 ___